HermesMarc/hermesmarc.github.io/_posts/2024-06-11-computing-bezout-coefficients.md

 \end{bmatrix}
 $$

-Here you can see that the row in which we find the gcd gives us the equation
+The first row corresponds to the equation

 $$
 	R_{11}a + R_{12}b = \mathsf{gcd}(a,b)